-Fixed award schedule No Yes Gen'l Reg.
+schedule No Yes Gen'l Reg.
 A6, B6 Tournament officials competing Only supervisor cannot compete Only the Match Director, Chief Statistical Officer and Official Referee may not compete.
-11 & Gen'l Reg.
+11 & Gen'1 Reg.
 A8,B8 Official Referee assigned by NRA No, Sponsor selects Supervisor Yes, with the exception that a 3- member jury will be assigned by the Tournament Sponsor for tournaments below the State Championship level.
-11.2.1 Sponsor required to furnish each competitor with Official Bulletin No Yes Gen'l Reg.
-B12 Program prepared and distributed by Sponsor Yes Yes 21 & Gen'l Reg.
+11.2.1 furnish each competitor with Official Bulletin No Yes Gen'l Reg.
+B12 Program prepared and distributed by Sponsor Yes Yes 21 & Gen'1 Reg.
 A2, B2